continuous-foundation/banff-2025/workshop/day-1.md

 ---
 title: Day 1
 subtitle: Setting the Context, Building the Core, Designing the Movement
+description: On the first day of the workshop we set context, introduced each other, created personas, went through the pre-workshop survey results, used the iceberg model to go deep into the mindsets and systems behind events, ideated a preferable future and chose a movement together.
 ---

 On the first day of the workshop we set context, introduced each other, created personas, went through the pre-workshop survey results, used the iceberg model to go deep into the mindsets and systems behind events, ideated a preferable future and chose a movement together.